 New Orleans Hit and Run Accident Lawyer Near Me 800-537-8185

-If you are the victim of a hit and run accident, you should immediately call the police.
-If someone suffers injuries in your vehicle, he or she will need care from first responders.
-After all of the victims have received proper care, you can then begin trying to help law enforcement track down the driver who fled the scene by taking a few actions:
+If you are the victim of a hit-and-run accident, you should immediately call the police.
+If someone suffers injuries in your vehicle, they will need care from first responders.
+After all the victims have received proper care, you can then begin trying to help law enforcement track down the driver who fled the scene by taking a few actions:

 - Write down the license plate number of the other car